quixio/quix-docs/docs/develop/integrate-data/compressed-data.md

 There are many compression libraries you can use to compress your messages.
 Speed is important for real-time applications, but compression levels are also an important consideration.
 As messages are typically text, such as JSON, they will compress efficiently with most of the common compression algorithms.

-For an example, consider compression of a data message using the `zlib` library:
+For an example, consider compression of messages using the `zlib` library:

 ``` python
 import psutil, time, os, zlib